tomjoht/learnapidoc/_docs/resources/docapis_more_rest_exercises.md

 * API keys posted online get abused
 * Customizing the code sample is a good thing

 When you see `APIKEY` in a code sample, remember to swap in an API key there.
-For example, if the API key was `123`, you would delete `APIKEY` and use `123`.
+For example, if the API key were `123`, you would delete `APIKEY` and use `123`.